 Isn't that the truth?
-Not to mention the constant battle, which is a losing battle, despite all modern medicine and pharmaceuticals and so on, the constant losing battle against disease and aging.
+Not to mention the constant battle, which is a losing battle, despite all modern medicine and pharmaceuticals and so on, the constant losing battle against disease and aging and, of course, death itself.

-[ 44:41 ] And of course, death itself.
-I think if we're honest observers of our world, we must agree with the Bible here that, that despite all man's ability and all man's achievement, at present we do not yet see everything in subjection to him.
+[ 22:43 ] I think if we're honest observers of our world, we must agree with the Bible here that despite all man's ability and all man's achievement, at present, we do not yet see everything in subjection to him.